PaolaChavezBohorquez/PaolaChavezBohorquez/README.md

 ## ⛪ Faith & Values: I'm Catholic ⭐🕊

-In my free time, I enjoy listening to the Word of God and living my Catholic faith through the Eucharist and the sacraments.
+I enjoy listening to the Word of God and living my Catholic faith through the Eucharist and the sacraments and listen music christian.

 - 📫 Reach out to me at: <a href="pchavezbohorquez@gmail.com">pchavezbohorquez@gmail.com</a>